Alycia Lane

-Alycia Lane (born May 10, 1972) is an American television journalist.
+Alycia Lane (born May 10, 1972) is a former American television journalist.
 Until October 2013, she served as weekday morning anchor at KNBC-TV in Los Angeles.
 From September 2003 until January 2008, she was co-anchor of the weekday evening newscasts on KYW-TV in Philadelphia, Pennsylvania.
 Lane's contract with KYW-TV was terminated shortly after being arrested for allegedly striking a New York police officer and calling her a homophobic slur.

 Background

 Lane, a native of Lake Grove, New York, is of Puerto Rican descent on her mother's side and Welsh descent on her father's.
 She has a master's degree in Broadcast Journalism from the Medill School of Journalism at Northwestern University, and an undergraduate degree from the State University of New York at Albany, where she graduated with honors.
 She is a member of the National Association of Hispanic Journalists and speaks fluent Spanish.
 Lane has been married twice and gave birth to a daughter in June 2014.